tonyhardcode/centos-docker-lamp/README.md

 # CentOS Docker LAMP
-A CentOS 7 Docker LAMP suitable for local Drupal or WordPress development.
-This is meant to simulate a development environment compatible with cPanel hosting.
+A CentOS 7 Docker LAMP suitable for local development.
 This container is ideal for running on Linux, Windows or Mac as everything is in one container.

 # Features
 - Runs as a Docker Container